-Enrollment Limitation: Instructor and department chair approval and successful completion of 12 units of college work with at least a 3.0 grade-point average.
+Enrollment Limitation: Instructor and department chair approval and successful completion of 12 units of college work with at

 This course allows students to pursue a special area of interest in order to achieve specific goals beyond the scope of existing courses within the discipline.
 Students work independently and interact directly with an instructor on an individual basis and as prescribed by the Directed Study Agreement.